 Thimphu Valley - home to the seat of Bhutan's royal government and a monastic astrology academy.
 An invigorating walk crosses one of the country’s oldest cantilever bridges to Cheri Goemba, where the kingdom’s first community of monks was based.

 Ascend 3,000-meter mountain passes with Himalayan views before reaching Amankora Gangtey in the Phobjikha Valley.
-Stroll through Gangtey Village, lost in time, and visit the striking Gangtey Goemba at the head of the valley before taking a traditional Hot Stone Bath at Amankora's Gangtey Lodge
+Stroll through Gangtey Village, lost in time, and visit the striking Gangtey Goemba at the head of the valley before taking a Tsa-Tsa making class where you will be creating miniature terra cotta stupas.

 Glimpse the majestic, endangered black-necked crane in their breeding grounds in season.
 Explore Gangtey Valley with either a gentle stroll along the Nature Trail, or explore the famous Longtey Hike.
-Experience Amankora's signature private dining experience in a traditional Bhutanese potato shed
+Experience the Bhutanese national sport of archery when you make your way back to the lodge.

 Pass through dramatic landscapes to Bumthang and visit Trongsa Dzong - the ancestral home of Bhutan's monarch.
 Observe deep-coloured traditional Yatra textiles being crafted in Chhume Valley, home to one of Bhutan’s oldest weaving communities.

 Explore the lodges' neighbour, Wangdichhoeling Palace, home to Bhutan's second King.
-Elsewhere in the valley, visit the grand Kurjey Lhakhang, one of Bhutan’s most auspicious monuments, as well as Tamshing Monastery and Red Panda Brewer.
+Elsewhere in the valley, visit the grand Kurjey Lhakhang, one of Bhutan’s most auspicious monuments, as well as Tamshing Monastery.

 Traverse the rarely visited Tang Valley, with a midday picnic amid breathtaking surrounds.
 Visit temples and monasteries as well as Ogyen Choling Palace, filled with countless Bhutanese cultural treasures.